JeffersonLab/JEventViewer/README.txt

 This software package creates a graphical user interface for looking at EVIO format files event-by-event, although it can also look at any file as a list of 32 bit integer (words).
 This version is compatible with evio version 6 format.
-To run it simply execute:
+To run it, with Java 8 or later, simply execute:

     java org.jlab.coda.eventViewer.EventTreeFrame